shadhini/jekyll-tryouts/jekyll-quick-guide.md

   hard_wrap: false # does not convert single line breaks into <br> tags
   auto_ids: true # Kramdown automatically generates id attributes for headings
      # which are useful for creating anchor links to specific sections of the document
+  auto_id_prefix: "id-" # prefix for automatically generated id attributes
+    # Kramdown does not strip preceding numbers from generated header IDs when GFM is used as the input format.
+    # query selector in scrollspy.js throws a syntax error, if generated IDs start with a digit
+    #     as CSS selectors cannot start with a digit.
+    # To avoid this, we can set auto_id_prefix to "id-" to ensure that all generated IDs start with a letter.
   footnote_nr: 1 # set the starting number for footnotes in your document; default = 1
     # useful if you need to continue footnote numbering from a previous document or
     # if you have specific formatting requirements